elivz/vz_regulator.ee_addon/README.markdown

 Requires jQuery 1.4.2+ in the control panel.
 Formatting hints will not be displayed in IE 7 and below.

+Does not quite work in Safecracker forms yet.
+I'm working on it.

 Installation
 ------------